cristinaocanamanzano/CV/README.md

 Working within the Operations Team in Lingoda has shaped my mind and behaviour patterns in such a way I have become quite effective at finding and suggesting solutions to complicated situations and issues.
 This has not only affect me from a professional point of view, but also from a personal one.
 Thanks to my time in this company, now I always try to analyze every possible alternative to solve any problem instead of being stuck thinking "we should have done this differently".

-Some of the situations that I found a solution for were, for example, finding a software that distributes request tickets automatically among the agents (which translated into a huge amount of time saved since we were doing this manually before), building a remote team of agents located in different timezones to cover the shifts outside of our office hours, etc.
+Some of the situations that I found a solution for were, for example:
+• Finding a software that distributes request tickets automatically among the agents (which translated into a huge amount of time saved since we were doing this manually before)
+• Building a remote team of agents located in different timezones to cover the shifts outside of our office hours

 ## Education